Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 Eligibility for studies

-International students are welcome apply for the study programmes when they meet the eligibility requirement described on our website.
+International students are welcome apply for the study programmes when they meet the eligibility requirement.

 You can apply for the bachelor’s studies with upper secondary school level qualification that provides eligibility for higher education studies in the country in question.
 You also meet the eligibility requirement with your prior bachelor’s or master’s degree.

 If you are graduating during the application process, you can apply with a temporary certificate.
-Your qualification needs to be completed in time for you to upload a copy of the final certificate to your application form on Studyinfo.fi by a given deadline (January application: mid-July, September application: beginning of December).
+Your qualification needs to be completed in time for you to upload a copy of the final certificate to your application form on Studyinfo.fi by a given deadline (January application: mid-July, September application: mid-December).

 Please note that if you are under 18 years old when you start the studies in Finland, you are legally a minor and you can’t for example make a rental agreement for accommodation, electricity contract or open a bank account by yourself.
 Therefore, life in Finland as a minor student without parents can be very challenging.